May 2024 – Canada

 I was… aggrieved?… miffed?… slightly disappointed not to find this information anywhere mentioned on the information boards!
 But didn’t make too much of a fuss. 😂

 Though close to a highway, Todmorden Mills is a pretty place surrounded by a park.
-Here I saw my first raccoon – an everyday pest to many here – an exotic cutie to me.
+Here I saw my first raccoon – an everyday pest to many – an exotic cutie to me.

 Todmorden, Toronto is also a place where they write ‘kindness’ on the walls. ❤️